cchacin/cchacin.github.io/_posts/2020-04-30-restore-intellij-settings.md

 ![intellij-restore-settings](https://carloschac.in/public/images/intellij-restore-settings.png)

-> The article was initially published at [carloschac.in](https://carloschac.in/2020/04/30/restore-intellij-settings/)

 ## 🔌 Restore IntelliJ Idea settings ⛽

 After a long day trying to figure out how to reset all my IntelliJ settings, I decided to write this to document the obvious solution that was not that obvious to me.